hmcts/pip-data-management/README.md

 JUnit 5 is now enabled by default in the project.
 Please refrain from using JUnit4 and use the next generation

+## Integration Testing

+To run integration tests (After PUB-1000 is merged), [Docker](https://www.docker.com) is now required to run integration tests.
+This is due to the use of [TestContainers](https://www.testcontainers.org) to stand up a local Postgres instance for testing.
+Previously we used H2 for this purpose, which did not require docker.

 ## Building and deploying the application

 ### Building the application